vibinjoby/RNC-date-picker/README.md

 # react-native-dt-picker

-custom react native date picker
+This date picker lets you exclude certain days in a week

 ## Installation